On International Women’s Day, Taliban vows to protect ‘religious’ rights of women

 “The Islamic Emirate of Afghanistan is committed to upholding the religious rights of all Afghan women,” Zabihullah Mujahid, spokesperson for Islamic Emirate of Afghanistan, said in a tweet.

 “International Women’s Day is an opportunity for our Afghan women to demand their legitimate rights.
-We will protect and defend the rights of our Afghan women, Insha Allah,” it added.
+We will protect and defend the rights of our Afghan women, Insha Allah,” he added.

-Spokesperson of the ministry of foreign affairs of the Islamic Emirate of Afghanistan Abdul Qahar Balkhi also released a statement, describing 8th March as an “auspicious day for women.”
+Spokesperson for the ministry of foreign affairs Abdul Qahar Balkhi also released a statement, describing 8th March as an “auspicious day for women.”

 “Protracted war in Afghanistan has been extremely detrimental for women.
-IEA (Islamic Emirate of Afghanistan) is committed to addressing the plight of Afghan women and providing facilities for an honourable and beneficial life in the light of the noble religion of Islam and our accepted traditions,” it added.
+IEA (Islamic Emirate of Afghanistan) is committed to addressing the plight of Afghan women and providing facilities for an honourable and beneficial life in the light of the noble religion of Islam and our accepted traditions,” he said.

 The Taliban, which renamed Afghanistan as the Islamic Emirate of Afghanistan after ousting the democratically elected Hamid Karzai-led government in August 2021, are known for severe violation of women’s rights during their rule from 1996 to 2001.